Keith-Maxwell/DynAstVO-Stats/README.md

 ## Data

+The data file I'm working with can be downloaded [here](https://drive.google.com/file/d/1uY8VwV4MhbVuVYhi3YyVK3ulBWFqqPhD/view?usp=sharing).
+The documentation of this datafile can be found in the file [README_OBS_DYNASTVO](README_OBS_DYNASTVO.txt)

 ## References

 - Chesley, S. R., Baer, J., and Monet, D. G. (2010).
 Treatment of star catalog biases in asteroid astrometric observations.
 Icarus, 210:158–181.